Key Techniques Used in Trauma-Focused Therapy

 Psychoeducation involves teaching clients about trauma and its effects on the brain and body.
 Understanding how trauma impacts mental health helps clients normalise their reactions and reduces feelings of shame or confusion.
 This knowledge empowers individuals to engage actively in the therapeutic process. - Cognitive Processing Therapy (CPT)

 CPT focuses on identifying and challenging maladaptive thoughts related to the trauma.
 Clients learn to recognise distorted beliefs, such as self-blame or mistrust, and replace them with more balanced and realistic perspectives.
-This technique helps reduce emotional distress and fosters healthier thinking patterns. - Prolonged Exposure Therapy (PE)
+This technique helps reduce emotional distress and fosters healthier thinking patterns. - Eye Movement Desensitisation and Reprocessing (EMDR)

 EMDR combines guided eye movements with recalling traumatic memories to facilitate the processing and integration of distressing experiences.
 This method helps clients reframe negative beliefs and reduce the emotional intensity associated with trauma. - Trauma Narrative